SlicerMorph/Tutorials/MALPACA/MALPACA.md

 Download sample data here: https://github.com/SlicerMorph/mouse_models.
 Extract the files.

 ### Step 1.
 Switch to the ALPCA module in 3D Slicer and choose the Batch Processing tab (red).
-In the `Method` entry (dark blue), open the drop-down menu to select Mu`lti-Template (MALPACA)` option from the dropdown menu.
+In the `Method` entry (dark blue), select the 'Multi-Template (MALPACA)` option from the dropdown menu.

 ### Step 2.
 Select required input and output directories.
-* In the “Source model(s)” entry (yellow), select the folder that contains .ply files of the templates.
+* In the “Source model(s)” entry (yellow), select the folder that contains the templates (ply format).
-  * **If you are uncertain about which specimens to use as templates, you may use the accompanied k-means mult-template selection method (see [kmeans templates selection tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/MALPACA/K-means_templates_selection.md)).**
+  * **If you are uncertain about which specimens to be used as templates, you may use the accompanied k-means multi-template selection method (see [kmeans templates selection tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/MALPACA/K-means_templates_selection.md)).**
-  * If you have finished the steps in the above tutorial, you can select the dirctory that contains the k-means selected templates.
+  * If you have used the K-means method to select templates, you can select the dirctory that contains the output templates.
-* In the “Source landmarks” entry (green), select the folder that contains manual landmark files for the templates.
-The names of the template model and landmark files must be identical. **The format of the landmark files should be either fcsv or mrk.json**
+* In the “Source landmarks” entry (green), select the folder that contains the manual landmark files for the selected templates.
+The file names of the template model and landmark files must be identical. **The format of the landmark files should be either 'fcsv' or 'mrk.json'.**
 * In the “Target model directory” entry (dark grey), select the folder that contains .ply files of the target meshes.
 These are the specimens to be landmarked by MALPCA.
 * In the “Target output landmark directory” (light blue), select the folder for MALPACA output.